diogenesvazmelo/Computacao_Grafica/README.md

 ### Dependencies Ubuntu

-## use this command to find package names:
+Use this command to find package names:

 <center>
 apt-cache search ^libsdl | grep 1.2